Free Initial Assessment

 • How any children will be financially supported.

-There are also other matters which require careful thought from a couple who are planning to live together, but which should not be included in a cohabitation agreement.
+Additionally, there are other considerations for couples planning to live together that require careful thought but should not be included in a cohabitation agreement.
 These include arrangements for children.

 Get in touch